 Cyber crime can be defined as: “Offences that are committed against individuals or groups of individuals with a criminal motive to intentionally harm the reputation of the victim or cause physical or mental harm to the victim directly or indirectly, using modern telecommunication networks such as Internet (Chat rooms, emails, notice boards and groups) and mobile phones “.

 This includes hate crimes, telemarketing & internet fraud, identity theft & credit card account theft.

-In Australia a study found that 2 out of 3 convicted cyber criminals were between 15 – 26 years old.
-Symantec has release a report indicating that cyber crime has surpassed illegal drug trafficking as a criminal moneymaker, and 1 in 5 will become a Victim.
+A study in Australia found that 2 out of 3 convicted cyber criminals were between 15 – 26 years old.
+Symantec has release a report indicating that cyber crime has surpassed illegal drug trafficking as a criminal money maker, and 1 in 5 individuals will become a victim.

 Identity theft is a form of stealing someone’s identity in which someone pretends to be someone else by assuming that person’s identity, usually as a method to gain access to resources or obtain credit and other benefits in that person’s name.
 Identity theft occurs when someone uses another’s personally identifying information, like their name, identifying number, or credit card number, without their permission, to commit fraud or other crimes

 The Internet is a useful way to reach a mass audience without spending a lot of time or money.
 A website, online message, or “spam” e-mails can reach large numbers with minimum effort.
 It’s easy for fraudsters to make their messages look real and credible and sometimes hard for investors to tell the difference between fact and fiction.
 That’s why you should think twice before you invest your money in any opportunity you find online.